 Amazing eh.

-So the next time someone wants you to buy a piece of real estate "because its a good deal" make sure you review the four points above.
+So the next time someone wants you to buy a piece of real estate "because it's a good deal" make sure you review the four points above.

 Remember...don't focus on just "the price".